 All 18 items.
 Showing 10 to 10 of 18 items

-I entrust my information to various platforms, and I think it's a waste for those assets to become inaccessible and frozen after my death, so I'm considering measures to pass those assets on to posterity.
+I entrust my information to various platforms, and I thought it would be a waste for those accesses to be frozen after I die, so I'm thinking about measures to pass those assets on to future generations.

 I've heard that the language-learning app Duolingo uses machine learning everywhere — where exactly is it used?
 I looked into it.